readytowork-org/go-gin-skeleton/README.md

 ## Boilerplate API

+ Boilerplate API template includes all the common packages and setup used for API development in this Company.

 ### Development
 - Copy `.env.example` to `.env` and update according to requirement.
 - Create `serviceAccountKey.json` file for firebase admin sdk.